Phone-GWP-group

 Colour psychology

-The use of colours is so important for branding (and, by extension, your packaging) that a considerable amount of science is often involved in picking an appropriate hue.
+The use of colours is so important for branding (and, by extension, your packaging) that considerable science is often involved in selecting an appropriate hue.

 Scientifically selecting colours to elicit specific feelings is known as packaging colour psychology.
 Colours can have a surprisingly strong influence on human behaviour and emotions.
-These responses are triggered involuntarily and differ across genders, age groups, cultures, and other demographics.
+These responses are involuntary and vary by gender, age group, culture, and other demographics.

-Whilst the range of emotions that colours can invoke is a vast topic (you can see more information on packaging colour psychology in this guide), some colours produce a predictable response.
+Whilst the range of emotions that colours can invoke is a vast topic, some colours produce a predictable response:

 The science of colour selection

 Beyond colour psychology, there are several techniques for selecting packaging colours.
-High contrast designs, complementary colours (using opposite shades on the colour wheel), and even tints, shades and tones within a single colour can all help create specific messaging for users of your packaging.
+High-contrast designs, complementary colours (using opposite shades on the colour wheel), and even tints, shades, and tones within a single colour can all help create specific messaging for your packaging users.

 So what else should be considered?